-The Tano Toba Saga project begins with an opportunity for Lifepatch to make brief research through various well-preserved Indonesian historical artefacts on the Museum Aan de Stroom (MAS) Antwerp.
-It possesses thousands of collections from the Nederlands Indisch colonization era to stretch out from weapons, jewelry, heirlooms, flags, documents and old photos that many of them were grants from Hans Christoffel private collection. since too many to show, some of them curated to presents the narrations about Sisingamangaraja XII and Toba people resistance towards the Dutch colonization in North Sumatra, along with the narration about Hans Christoffel who successfully ended the resistance during his services as the Koninklijk Nederlands Indisch Leger (KNIL) officer.
-At the same time, we also got an opportunity to learn about both of the two key figures from the artefacts collection on Bronbeek Museum at Arnhem, which is the Koninklijk Nederlands Indisch Leger (KNIL) main archive to keep their histories during the East Indies colonization era.
+The Tano Toba Saga project begins with an opportunity for Lifepatch to make brief research through various well-preserved Indonesian historical artefacts at the Museum Aan de Stroom (MAS) Antwerp.
+It possesses thousands of collections from the Nederlands Indisch colonization era stretching out from weapons, jewelry, heirlooms, flags, documents, and old photos that many of them were grants from Hans Christoffel’s private collection. since too many to show, some of them curated to present the narrations about Sisingamangaraja XII and Toba people’s resistance towards the Dutch colonization in North Sumatra, along with the narration about Hans Christoffel who successfully ended the resistance during his services as the Koninklijk Nederlands Indisch Leger (KNIL) officer.
+At the same time, we also got an opportunity to learn about both of the two key figures from the artefacts collection at Bronbeek Museum at Arnhem, which is the Koninklijk Nederlands Indisch Leger (KNIL) main archive to keep their histories during the East Indies colonization era.

-Drowning into the stream of history, I’ve been struggling to understand its complexity that seems always spinning and confusing similar to a maze or a labyrinth.
-Isn’t just motivated by its contradiction because of the “perspective of view”, the North Sumatra conflict is also a result of connectivity or causality between two or more linear progression line that each line has its own causality sequence, which is “this happened, and then that happened; that happened because this happened first”.
+Drowning into the stream of history, I’ve been struggling to understand its complexity which seems always spinning and confusing similar to a maze or a labyrinth.
+Isn’t just motivated by its contradiction because of the “perspective of view”, the North Sumatra conflict is also a result of connectivity or causality between two or more linear progression lines that each line has its own causality sequence, which is “this happened, and then that happened; that happened because this happened first”.
 Within this case, both Hans Christoffel and Sisingamangaraja XII as the two key figures have their own history line with totally different attributes, such as cultural background, political interest, and so on.
-Sisingamangaraja XII is the King and religious leader of Toba People who lived in North Sumatra.
-On the opposites, Hans Christoffel is a soldier who serves under the Koninklijk Nederlandsch-Indische Leger (Netherlands Royal Army) or KNIL.
-It’s a military force that formed to protect the Dutch interests when expanding their colonies territories and maintaining their colonial rule in the Dutch East Indies.
-However, driven by the Dutch Kingdom policies around the early 19th century to bring a conducive atmosphere for economical interest in the East Indische archipelago as their colonization region through unification and pacification, Hans Christoffel as part of the KNIL has to collide with Toba people resistance lead by Sisingamangaraja XII at a long-term war so-called the Tapanoeli War.
-It’s a conflict that occurred up to 29 years and ended after the death of Sisingamangaraja during his guerrilla resistance.
+Sisingamangaraja XII is the King and religious leader of the Toba People who lived in North Sumatra.
+On the opposite, Hans Christoffel is a soldier who serves under the Koninklijk Nederlandsch-Indische Leger (Netherlands Royal Army) or KNIL.
+It was a military force that was formed to protect the Dutch interests when expanding their colony’s territories and maintaining their colonial rule in the Dutch East Indies.
+However, driven by the Dutch Kingdom policies around the early 19th century to bring a conducive atmosphere for economic interest in the East Indische archipelago as their colonization region through unification and pacification, Hans Christoffel as part of the KNIL has to collide with Toba people’s resistance lead by Sisingamangaraja XII at a long-term war so-called the Tapanoeli War.
+It’s a conflict that occurred for up to 29 years and ended after the death of Sisingamangaraja during his guerrilla resistance.

-Talking about the key figures and their connections, there seems a tendency that the Causality as an orderly sequence of the “cause and effect” within a linear progression line plays a vital role in the Toba Saga exhibition layout design.
-Spatially, each key figure narrations described as like water stream that flows with opposite directions from a different entry point.
-The first stream focused on the narrations of Toba people before the Dutch arrival and afterward.
-The opposites stream presents the Hans Christoffel narrations as the Dutch and their policies colonization representation.
-Flows through the exhibition room edges, both of the narration streams collide and create swirling flows at the center that similar to the phenomenon of whirlpools as the conflict analogy.
-The whirlpool that continuously flows in circular direction flows seems to bring an effect that both of the cause and effect became overlapping each other and blurring the details of its individual narratives differences, make it easy to interpreted or defined differently from various perspectives.
+Talking about the key figures and their connections, there seems a tendency that Causality as an orderly sequence of the “cause and effect” within a linear progression line plays a vital role in the Toba Saga exhibition layout design.
+Spatially, each key figure’s narration is described as like a water stream that flows in opposite directions from a different entry point.
+The first stream focused on the narrations of the Toba people before the Dutch arrival and afterward.
+The opposites stream presents the Hans Christoffel narrations as the Dutch and their policies of colonization representation.
+Flows through the exhibition room edges, both of the narration streams collide and create swirling flows at the center that are similar to the phenomenon of whirlpools as the conflict analogy.
+The whirlpool that continuously flows in circular direction flows seems to bring an effect that both of the cause and effect became overlapping each other and blur the details of its individual narratives differences, making it easy to interpret or defined differently from various perspectives.